 These intrinsic coordinates can be proved to exist always \cite{Lapiedra-Morales-2012} for each constant value $t=t_0$ and, as mentioned above, the corresponding linear and angular 4-momenta $P^\alpha$ and $J^{\alpha\beta}$ will be called \emph{intrinsic} momenta.
-In all, we have called \emph{creatable} universes the space-times whose {\em intrinsic} linear and angular 4-momenta, the last one irrespective of the momentum origin, vanish.
+In all, the above \emph{creatable} universes would be space-times whose {\em intrinsic} linear and angular 4-momenta, the last one irrespective of the momentum origin, vanish.

 We will make explicit the existence of intrinsic coordinates in the particular case of the LTB and FLRW models considered in the present paper.
-As we will see next, the closed and flat FLRW universes have vanishing \emph{intrinsic} momenta, while the value of the \emph{intrinsic} energy of the open FLRW universe is $-\infty$.
-Thus, in our parlance, the two first ones are \emph{creatable} universes, but the last one is not.
-Furthermore, the perturbed flat FRW universes in the frame of standard inflation in neither \emph{creatable}, while the perturbed closed one remains \emph{creatable} \cite{Lapiedra-Saez}.
+As we will see next, the closed and flat FLRW universes have vanishing \emph{intrinsic} momenta, while the value of the \emph{intrinsic} energy of the open non flat FLRW universe is $-\infty$ \cite{Ferrando}.
+Thus, in our parlance, the two first ones could be \emph{creatable} universes, but the last one could not be.
+Furthermore, neither of the perturbed flat FLRW universes in the frame of standard inflation might be \emph{creatable}, while the perturbed closed one could be \emph{creatable} \cite{Lapiedra-Saez}.
 Notice that discarding, as we actually do, the physically perturbed flat FLRW model, because of its non {\em creatable} character (and so discarding the unperturbed flat model itself) does not contradict the present standard cosmological model where inflation leads to a FLRW universe with a, perhaps, tremendously small curvature, but not necessarily a strictly vanishing one.

-Let us precise that the starting point for our definition of the intrinsic momenta of an space-time is the Weinberg energy-momentum complex \cite{Weinberg}.
+Let us point out that the starting point for our definition of the intrinsic momenta of a space-time is the Weinberg energy-momentum complex \cite{Weinberg}.
 There are many complexes present in the literature on the subject, but in \cite{Lapiedra-Morales-2013} we have explained why we have selected, among all them, the one from Weinberg, from which some specific expressions for the energy, $P^0$, the linear 3-momentum, $P^i$, and angular 4-momentum, $J^{\alpha\beta}$, can be deduced.
 These expressions involve 3-space volume integrals that in the particular case of $P^0$ read

 where the gravitational constant has been taken equal to $1$, $g\equiv \delta_{ij}g_{ij}$ and the summation on repeated indices is performed with the Kronecker $\delta$.
-This defined $P^0$ coincides (once writing it as a 2-surface integral on the above $\Sigma_2$ boundary) with the well known Arnowitt-Deser-Misner (ADM) energy \cite{ADM}.
+This defined $P^0$ coincides (after writing it as a 2-surface integral on the above $\Sigma_2$ boundary) with the well known Arnowitt-Deser-Misner energy \cite{ADM}.